vespa-engine/vespa/lucene-linguistics/README.md

 # Vespa Lucene Linguistics

-Linguistics implementation based on Apache Lucene.
+Linguistics implementation based on the [Apache Lucene](https://lucene.apache.org).

 Features:
 - a list of default analyzers per language;
 - building custom analyzers through the configuration of the linguistics component;